 How to Increase Stroke

 You can also decrease stroke with the opposite method.
-Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine.
-This might be handy if you need your engine to be smaller to fit into certain classes of racing.
+Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine, which might be handy if you need your engine to be smaller to fit into certain classes of racing.
+For example, the Honda B16B is a de-stroked version of the Honda B18C5.

 What is Torque?